statsig-io/docs/docs/stats-engine/topline-impact.md

 slug: /stats-engine/topline-impact
 ---

-The **topline impact** is the measured effect that an active experiment has on the overall topline metric each day.
+The **topline impact** is the measured effect that an active experiment has on the overall topline metric over the rollup windows.
 This is the real impact that results from running the experiment with its current allocation.
 The **projected launch impact** is an estimate of the topline impact we expect to see if a decision is made and the test group is launched to all users.
 This impact is computed relative to the expected baseline value of the topline metric if the experiment wasn't running at all.

 ## Computing Topline Impact

+The topline impact is computed over rollup windows of 7, 14, 28 days, and the impact over an arbitrary date range is approximated by that of closest largest rollup windows.
+This gives the most accurate estimate and tight confidence interval.
+>For example, the impact over the recent 30 days is estimated by the impact of 28-day rollup; 12-day window is estimated by that of 7-day rollup.

-The topline impact is computed daily and averaged over the selected dates.
-The exact calculation depends on whether the metric represents an absolute quantity or a ratio.
+The exact calculation depends on whether the metric represents an absolute quantity or a ratio:

 ### Count and Sum Metrics (event_count, event_dau, sum)